Art Nouveau at the 1900 Paris Exposition

 Art Nouveau at the Paris Exposition

 Despite these tensions, Art Nouveau artists were, in another sense, perfectly at home at the Paris Exposition.
 Theirs was the new wave in design.
 The movement possessed a sense of optimism and excitement.
 Their pieces were unusual, vibrant, and technically impressive; the definition of modern design.
-Artists from all around the globe used the event as meeting point and proving ground, a place where they could garner international honors, awards, and attention.
+Artists from all around the globe used the event as a meeting point and proving ground, a place where they could garner international honors, awards, and attention.

 At the Exposition, Art Nouveau artists exhibited on the Esplanade des Invalides, a broad walkway on the Seine’s right bank, which occupied the Exposition’s northwest corner (see map).
 Here one could see “lightly built though lavishly decorated buildings devoted to the broad classification of decorative arts.
 This included jewelry, costumes, ceramics, furniture, carpets, and all other aspects of interior design”.5 French decorative arts were housed on the west side of the Esplanade and foreign decorative arts were showcased, according to country, on the east side.
 Each nation chose its representatives carefully.
 Craftspeople and businesses eagerly competed for space within their respective national pavilions; reputations were made and lost at these great expositions.